nduartech/AnimatedDrawings/README.md

 We have a Python implementation of the algorithm, located [here](https://github.com/fairinternal/AnimatedDrawings/blob/main/animated_drawings/model/arap.py), that might be of use to other developers.

 ## License
 Animated Drawings code, model weights, and Amateur Drawings dataset is released under the [MIT license](https://github.com/fairinternal/AnimatedDrawings/blob/main/LICENSE).
-ChildlikeSHAPES dataset is released uder [CC-BY](https://creativecommons.org/licenses/by/4.0/) license.
+ChildlikeSHAPES dataset is released under [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/) license.